sem/Arduino-Lightsaber/README.md

 - ```NUM_LEDS``` can be used to change the length of your Light saber
 - ```DELAY``` can be used to change the speed between each transition
 - You can disable any color by simply changing the boolean to false.

+## How to use
+- With a single press on the button the LED will go on/off
+- With a double press on the button you can change the color of the LED